-John R. Adams, CPA, age 62.
+John R. Adams, CPA.
 Mr. Adams is a certified public accountant with over 40 years of experience in public accounting.
 He is a partner in a local accounting firm in Decatur, Alabama.
 Mr. Adams received his Bachelor of Science degree with a major in Accounting from the University of Alabama.
-He is a member of the American Institute of Certified Public Accountants, Alabama Society of Certified Public Accountants and National Society of Accountants for Cooperatives.
-Mr. Adams is also the chairman of the Association's audit committee.
+He is a member of the American Institute of Certified Public Accountants, Alabama Society of Certified Public Accountants, and National Society of Accountants for Cooperatives.
+Mr. Adams is also the Chairman of the Association's Audit Committee and Member of the Association's Business Investment Committee.

-Hugh C. Harris, age 70.
+Hugh C. Harris.
 Mr. Harris is a practicing attorney with over 45 years in the legal profession.
 Mr. Harris received both his undergraduate and juris doctorate degrees from the University of Alabama.
-He spent 11 years as deputy district attorney for Cullman County, Alabama, and has been in the private practice of law since 1987.
-He practices with the law firm of Bland, Harris & McClellan in Cullman, Alabama, and is a member of the Cullman County Bar Association, Alabama State Bar and the Alabama Defense Lawyers Association.
+He spent 11 years as Deputy District Attorney for Cullman County, Alabama, and has been in the private practice of law since 1987.
+He practices with the law firm of Bland, Harris & McClellan in Cullman, Alabama, and is a member of the Cullman County Bar Association, Alabama State Bar, and the Alabama Defense Lawyers Association.
 He serves as a director of the East Cullman Water Board and is an active member of the Alabama and Cullman Cattlemen's Association.
-Mr. Harris operates a small part-time cow-calf farm in Cullman County.
-Mr. Harris is also the chairman of the Association's compensation committee.
+Mr. Harris operates a small, part-time farm in Cullman County.
+Mr. Harris is also the Chairman of the Association's Compensation Committee.